Empowering Scientific Workflows with Federated Agents: Design

 Entities communicate by sending and receiving messages to and from mailboxes.
+The mailboxes serve as mediated communication channels to decouple agents in time \textbf{(R3)}; messages persist in a mailbox even when an agent is offline.
 An exchange hosts these mailboxes, and the \texttt{Exchange} protocol defines the interface to an exchange.
-Namely, the \texttt{Exchange} defines methods for registering new agent or client mailboxes, sending and receiving messages, and creating handles to remote agents.
-Registering an agent or client involves creating a unique ID for the entity, which is also the address of its mailbox, and initializing that mailbox within the exchange.
+Namely, the \texttt{ExchangeClient} defines methods for registering new agent or user mailboxes, sending and receiving messages, and creating handles to remote agents.
+Registering an agent or user involves creating a unique ID for the entity, which is also the address of its mailbox, and initializing that mailbox within the exchange.

-A mailbox has two states: open and closed.
-Open indicates that the entity is accepting messages, even if, for example, an agent has not yet started or is temporarily offline.
-Closed indicates permanent termination of the entity and will cause \texttt{MailboxClosedError} to be raised by subsequent send or receive operations to that mailbox.
+A mailbox has two states: active and terminated. \textit{Active} indicates that the entity is accepting messages, even if, for example, an agent has not yet started or is temporarily offline. \textit{Terminated} indicates that the entity is permanently finished and will cause a terminated error to be raised by subsequent send or receive operations to that mailbox.

-Exchanges also provide mechanisms for agent discovery by querying based on agent behaviors.
-This also works with superclasses of behaviors.
-Consider, for example, a behavior \texttt{Protein\-Folder} that can fold proteins~\cite{anfinsen1973principles} and another behavior \texttt{Open\-Prot\-einFolder} that inherits from \texttt{ProteinFolder} and specifically uses the OpenFold model~\cite{ahdritz2024openfold}.
-Querying for \texttt{ProteinFolder} would return the IDs of all agents inheriting from \texttt{ProteinFolder} whereas querying for \texttt{OpenProteinFolder} would return only specific agents using the OpenFold model.
-In the future, agents could provide additional metadata to enhance discovery.
+Users can define custom exchanges to address specific hardware or application characteristics \textbf{(R2)}.
+We provide three exchange implementations: for testing (\textit{Thread Exchange}), single-site (\textit{Hybrid}), and distributed (\textit{Cloud}) deployments.